Bridges have played an essential role in settling Arizona. Railroads built spans across natural impediments like Canyon Diablo and the Colorado River.

 Arizona statehood in 1912 occurred just at the dawn of the automobile age.
 Highway engineers got busy building roads and bridges across the state in the decades that followed.

 In Yuma, the Ocean-to-Ocean Bridge was the first highway crossing on the lower Colorado River.
 Starting in 1914, it carried travelers on U.S. 80 between Arizona and California until 1988 when it was deemed unsafe.
-Yuma and the nearby Quechuan Indian Tribe paid to restore the bridge and it reopened in 2002.
+Yuma and the nearby Quechan Indian Tribe paid to restore the bridge and it reopened in 2002.

 The Topock Bridge or Old Trails Bridge was another key link across the Colorado.
-It was the longest steel arch bridge in America at 800 feet when it was built in 1916.
+It was the longest steel arch bridge in America at 832 feet when it was built in 1916.
 Route 66 crossed the river on the Topock Bridge, which carried automobile traffic until 1948.
 It’s now used as a span for a natural gas pipeline.

 One of Arizona’s newest bridges is the 2010 Hoover Dam bypass bridge at the state line where US 93 crosses into Nevada.
-It is the Mike O’Callaghan - Pat Tillman Memorial Bridge named for a former Nevada governor and Tillman, an Arizona football star who was killed in Afghanistan after giving up his lucrative NFL career.
+It is the Mike O’Callaghan - Pat Tillman Memorial Bridge, named for a former Nevada governor and Tillman, an Arizona football star who was killed in Afghanistan after giving up his lucrative NFL career.

 It is the second highest bridge in the United States at 890 feet with a span of 1,060 feet.
 The 1929 Royal Gorge Bridge in Colorado is the tallest at 955 feet with a span of 938 feet.
 There is a pedestrian walkway on the Hoover Dam bypass bridge with terrific views of the dam.
 It's accessible from the Nevada side.